 I’m very mindful that while I’m seeing a lot of new job announcements, I’m sure there are people still struggling.
 Struggling to find full time work, or work that will let them stay permanently on the east coast, or with visa issues or trying to pivot to a different role.
 I’m thinking about those people in all of this, seeing so many colleagues sharing exciting news.
 I’m thinking about families with kids who have already had so many disruptions now possibly facing other major ones down the road.
 Even for my partner and I, the road ahead includes many massive changes I was not mentally prepared to deal with on top of the stressful, chaotic, traumatic time we’ve all collectively shared these last two years…

-I feel like I’m at the end (spoilers I guess?) of Inside Out, where the yellow and blue orbs were evolving into mixed ones as Riley understood her emotional complexity and capacity on a new level.
+I feel like I’m at the end of (spoilers I guess?)
+Inside Out, where the yellow and blue orbs were evolving into mixed ones as Riley matured and understood her emotional complexity and capacity on a new level.
 All of the blue sad orbs I’d accumulated while I had my struggles at Blue Sky turned a bit yellow knowing those memories were the last I’d have in that studio, and the yellow joyous orbs were permanently tinged blue with grief.
-And red with anger, because Disney just didn’t need to do this.
+And red with anger, because this all just felt so unnecessary.

 Where That Leaves Us